ministryofjustice/hmpps-digital-tech-radar/.techradar/data/radar/2022-11-01/Code_-_SASS.md

 tags: [hmpps]
 ---

-"CSS with superpowers.
-Sass is the most mature, stable, and powerful professional grade CSS extension language in the world."
+CSS with superpowers.
+Sass (Syntactically Awesome Style Sheets) is a preprocessor scripting language that extends CSS with features like variables, nested rules, mixins, and functions, making it easier to write and maintain stylesheets.
+It compiles into standard CSS, enhancing the styling capabilities of web projects.